-As described above, GHG emissions, and their associated contribution to climate change, are inherently a cumulative impact issue.
-Therefore, project-level impacts of GHG emissions are treated as one-in-the-same as cumulative impacts.
+As described above, GHG emissions, and their associated contribution to climate change, are inherently a cumulative impact.
+Therefore, project-level impacts of GHG emissions are treated as cumulative impacts.
 For instructions on analysis of project-level GHG impacts, see Chapter 6.
 For instructions on analysis of general and area plan-level GHG impacts, see Chapter 9.